Value for Money 72%

 The city’s best hotel is the five-star Europa-Tyrol – the only five-star in Innsbruck.
 The setting is a bit grimy – opposite the main railway station – but actually it’s a brilliant location for a freewheeling ski safari around the region, because you get free parking in the underground car park next door.
 So hitting the road each morning is a doddle.
 It’s also a lot cheaper than five or even four-star hotels on the slopes.

 Service is courteous, but formal, and the decor a bit dated in places, but the rooms are quiet and comfortable, and the wood-panelled Stübli-style restaurant is excellent.
 Most nights you’ll find plenty of locals in there having a celebration supper, as well as hotel guests.
-This is also where the cast of the British TV programme “The Jump” stayed in 2015.

 Staying in the middle of Innsbruck is the best option if you want the classic Innsbruck experience of urban swagger mixed with day trips to the slopes.
 But there are of course plenty of hotels near or in the ski areas.